threat-defuser/threat-defuser.org/content/results.md

 ### Articles

--Janda, Laura A. 13.11.2020.[“Sannheten trenger hjelp når feilinformasjon spres i sosiale medier”](https://www.transitmag.no/2020/11/13/sannheten-trenger-hjelp-nar-feilinformasjon-spres-i-sosiale-medier/).
+- Janda, Laura A. 13.11.2020. [“Sannheten trenger hjelp når feilinformasjon spres i sosiale medier”](https://www.transitmag.no/2020/11/13/sannheten-trenger-hjelp-nar-feilinformasjon-spres-i-sosiale-medier/).
 Op-ed in <i>Transit Magasin</i>.

 ### How to register results for the THREAT-DEFUSER team

 - [How to register publications and other activities in CRISTIN](https://github.com/threat-defuser/threat-defuser.org/blob/master/how-to/register-publication.md)